Buccaneers top Vikings 20-17 as Baker Mayfield finishes strong in his debut

-MINNEAPOLIS (AP) — Baker Mayfield recovered from a rough start to throw two touchdown passes without a turnover in his Tampa Bay debut, and the Buccaneers opened the season by beating Minnesota 20-17 after three first-half turnovers by the Vikings on Sunday.
+Mayfield recovered to throw two touchdown passes without a turnover, and the Buccaneers beat Minnesota 20-17 in the season opener after three first-half turnovers by the Vikings on Sunday.

+“It wasn’t our prettiest effort by any means, but we finished the right way,” Mayfield said.

-Chase McLaughlin matched his career long with a 57-yard field goal for the lead with 5:10 left, and the Buccaneers forced a three-and-out on each of Minnesota’s last two possessions.
+Chase McLaughlin — another key offseason addition for Tampa Bay — matched his career long with a 57-yard field goal for the lead with 5:10 left, and the Buccaneers forced a three-and-out on each of Minnesota’s last two possessions.

+“Baker’s gutsy.
+He’s tough,” coach Todd Bowles said.
+“The guys stayed behind him.”

+“It just comes with playing quarterback for a long time,” said Mayfield, who hopped from the Browns to the Panthers to the Rams to before landing with the Bucs.
+“The most important play is the next one.”

-Kirk Cousins went 33 for 44 for 344 yards and touchdowns to rookie Jordan Addison and running back Alexander Mattison, and Justin Jefferson had nine catches for 150 yards.
+Kirk Cousins went 33 for 44 for 344 yards and touchdowns to Jordan Addison and Alexander Mattison, and Justin Jefferson had nine catches for 150 yards.
 But after going an NFL-record 11-0 in one-score games during the 2022 regular season, the Vikings ran out of that late-game mojo.

-Rookie Jay Ward was penalized for lining up in the neutral zone on a field goal try by McLaughlin that gave the Buccaneers a fresh set of downs to finish a drive that took almost nine minutes with a touchdown pass to rookie Trey Palmer.
+Rookie Jay Ward was penalized for lining up in the neutral zone on a field goal try by McLaughlin that gave the Buccaneers a fresh set of downs to finish a drive that took almost nine minutes out of the third quarter with a touchdown pass to rookie Trey Palmer that made it 17-10.

-More than half of Cousins’ 273 yards passing in the first half went Jefferson, but the Vikings had to settle for a 10-all tie despite three times as much yardage as the Buccaneers.
+The Buccaneers, with seven starters left from the 2020 Super Bowl champions and four first-round draft picks on defense, surprised Cousins with a couple of safety blitzes by Antoine Winfield Jr. early.
+They consistently clogged the middle with Vita Vea and friends to keep Mattison quiet on the ground.

-Antoine Winfield Jr., whose father played nine seasons in Minnesota’s secondary, hit Cousins on a front-side blitz and fell on his strip sack at the Vikings 30 to set up an early field goal for the Buccaneers despite a drive that netted zero yards.
+Winfield, whose father played nine seasons in Minnesota’s secondary, recovered the fumble from his strip sack of Cousins at the Vikings 30 to set up an early field goal for the Buccaneers despite a drive that netted zero yards.
+Rookie Christian Izien intercepted Cousins near the goal line late in the first half.

-The Buccaneers, with seven starters remaining from the 2020 Super Bowl champions and four first-round draft picks and four second-rounders in the lineup, have another stout defense.
-They sent just enough timely blitzes to keep the potent Minnesota offense from finding a groove.

 CLOSER LOOK

-Cousins has often said each turnover has its own story, and those first-half mistakes were complicated.
-His interception was thrown a bit behind K.J.
-Osborn, but rookie Christian Izien ripped the ball out of the receiver’s hands at the goal line late in the second quarter.
-The first fumble in the first quarter at the Tampa Bay 25 was caused by friendly fire from right guard Ed Ingram, whose arm knocked the ball out as he blocked to his left.
+Cousins was fuming on the sideline after he was picked off, a ball throw a bit behind K.J.
+Osborn that Izien ripped out of the receiver’s hands.
+The first fumble in the first quarter at the Bucs’ 25 was caused by right guard Ed Ingram, whose arm knocked the ball out as he blocked to his left.

+“We moved the football, but we turned the ball over,” Cousins said.
+“The game will always be about points.”

 RECEIVER RICHES